Occala/netcode.notes/NetworkedConveyorOres/README.md

 https://github.com/user-attachments/assets/49b7af6d-2d77-47da-bdb6-f8d8523bc670

 We can see in the video, it kind of works!
-The left client (host) propagates spawn and despawn events, ore cubes are synced in realtime and interpolated on the right client
+The left client (host) propagates spawn and despawn events, ore cubes are synced in realtime and interpolated on the right client.
 Though we can see it's somewhat floaty, due to the low update rate.
 Towards the end we can also see that the host is very nearly capping out on bandwidth.
 Maybe not so good?